systemd/mkosi/mkosi/resources/mkosi.md

 : Takes a boolean.
 Disabled by default.
 Configures whether changes to source directories (The working directory and configured using `BuildSources=`) are persisted.
-If enabled, all source directories will be reset to their original state after scripts (except sync scripts) finish executing.
+If enabled, all source directories will be reset to their original state every time after running all scripts of a specific type (except sync scripts).

 `Environment=`, `--environment=`